- Application of classroom learning

 Community service is service without pay to a non-profit agency/organization, an individual, or a group in need.

 - Students must complete 40 hours of service and a reflection questionnaire, before May 1st of their senior year.
-Service may begin the summer prior to a student’s freshmen year.
+Service may begin the summer prior to a student’s freshman year.

-- For students enrolled after the first semester of their freshmen year, the requirement will be prorated to equal five hours times the number of semesters enrolled in L’Anse Creuse Public Schools.
+- For students enrolled after the first semester of their freshman year, the requirement will be prorated to equal five hours times the number of semesters enrolled in L’Anse Creuse Public Schools.

 - Service must be performed outside of school hours unless under the supervision of the classroom teacher and directly tied to the curriculum.
 (Service-Learning)